Combinatorial and harmonic-analytic methods for integer tilings: Notation and preliminaries

-The combinatorial characterization (\ref{cyclo-uniform}) of divisibility by prime power cyclotomic polynomials implies easily the following bound on the number of points of a tile in a plane on a scale $p_i^{n_i-\alpha_i}$, or, equivalently, in an arithmetic progression of step $p_i^{n_i-\alpha_i}$.
+so that the elements of $A$ are uniformly distributed mod $p_i^\alpha$ within each residue class mod $p_i^{\alpha-1}$.
+In particular, this implies the following bound on the number of points of a tile in a plane on a scale $M_ip_i^{n_i-\alpha_i}$, or, equivalently, in an arithmetic progression of step $p_i^{n_i-\alpha_i}$.

-\begin{lemma}[\bf Plane bound] Let $A\oplus B=\ZZ_M$, where $M=\prod_\nu p_\nu^{n_\nu}$ and $|A|=\prod_\nu p_\nu^{\beta_\nu}$.
+\begin{lemma}[\bf Plane bound] Let $A\oplus B=\ZZ_M$, where $M=\prod_j p_j^{n_j}$ and $|A|=\prod_j p_j^{\beta_j}$.
 Then for every $x\in\ZZ_M$ and $0\leq\alpha_i\leq n_i$ we have

 \end{lemma}

 The bound in Lemma \ref{planebound} is, in general, sharp.
 For example, if $A\subset p_i^{n_i-1}\ZZ_M$ and $\Phi_{p_i^{n_i}}|A$, then $|A\cap\Pi(x,p_i^{n_i})|=|A|/p_i$, so that (\ref{e-planebound}) holds with equality for $\alpha_i=0$.
 Examples of sets $A\subset\ZZ_M$ with the above properties are easy to construct using the standard tiling sets defined in Section \ref{standards}.